 '... it is now, sadly, common experience that serious assaults involving young men leading to grave injury and, far too often, death occur after offenders and victims have been drinking heavily.
 The courts must respond to this experience by the imposition of penalties not only for the purpose of deterrence but also to mark our society's abhorrence and rejection of the phenomenon.
-Those must also reflect the sentences devastation wrought by the death of a young man ...'
+Those also reflect sentences must the devastation wrought by the death of a young man ...'